-While the recent success of Africa’s ‘Lionesses’ – successful female entrepreneurs – is internationally celebrated, less is known about how liquidity can fuel the success of the ‘Lionesses’ and other businesswomen.
+While the recent success of Africa’s ‘Lionesses’ – successful female entrepreneurs - is internationally celebrated, less is known about how liquidity can fuel the success of the ‘Lionesses’ and other businesswomen.
 Using information from a panel of over 800 male- and female-owned businesses in Ghana (ISSER-IGC survey), we capture a measure of underfunding, in addition to data on supplier credit, equity and other finance sources.
-Our regressions reveal a female-to-male productivity gap of between − 11 and − 19 per cent, values similar to estimates for other African countries.
-However, when financial constraints are taken into account, the gender performance gap disappears.
-Accordingly, female business owners who indicate that funding is not a problem are associated with higher productivity than males, all things equal.
+Our regressions reveal a female-to-male productivity gap of between -11 to -19 percent, values similar to estimates for other African countries.
+However, when the relationship between gender and productivity is mediated by financial constraints, the gender performance gap disappears.
+Accordingly, female business-owners who indicate that funding is not a problem, are associated with higher productivity than males, all things equal.
 In a finding new to the literature, our regressions reveal the importance of supplier credit for Africa’s businesswomen.